 - What happened just before the memory loss?

-- Did your loved one experience an accident that may have injured his or her head?
+- Did the person experience an accident that may have injured his or her head?

-- Has your loved one recently experienced significant stress, conflict or loss?
+- Has the person recently experienced significant stress, conflict or loss?

 - Has he or she had a seizure since symptoms began?

-- Has your loved one been diagnosed with any other medical conditions?
+- Has the person been diagnosed with any other medical conditions?

 - Does he or she have a history of migraines?

-- Has your loved one recently undergone any medical procedures or surgery?
+- Has the person recently undergone any medical procedures or surgery?

-- What medications is your loved one taking, including prescription drugs, over-the-counter medications, herbs and supplements?
+- What medications is he or she taking, including prescription drugs, over-the-counter medications, herbs and supplements?